chrislee0530/resume-generator/README.md

 ## User Stories

-- As a user, I want to be able to input my **profile** (name, contact information, and professional summary) and add them to my **resume**
+- As a user, I want to be able to add my **sections** (profile, experience, education, skills) and add them to my **resume**
-- As a user, I want to view all the **profile** sections (ex.
-Work Experience, Education, Skills, Projects) that I have added on my resume
+- As a user, I want to be able to select a **section** and view the list of contents (ex. a list of skills on the Skill section) that I have added on my resume
-- As a user, I want to be select a **profile** section and edit the information
+- As a user, I want to select a **section** and edit the information
-- As a user, I want to delete my **profile** section from my resume
+- As a user, I want to delete a **section** from my resume